 ~ Individual and longer retreats

 Some people come to a spiritual ripeness where they need to enter fully into their own individual rhythm, with some support and encouragement from facilitators.
-At Dharmaloca and elsewhere, Open Dharma wishes to offer the space for a few people to dive into this experiment of solitude, integration, and depth.
+Open Dharma wishes to offer the space for a few people to dive into this experiment of solitude, integration, and depth.
 Individual retreats usually include some work meditation to ground the inner life.
 Longer retreats of several weeks or months also allow individuals great freedom to unveil and explore their own unique paths, while also enjoying the momentum and atmosphere of group practice.

 ~ Awakening with horses